The Jewish Museum

 The Jewish Museum is a distinctive hub for art and Jewish culture for people from all backgrounds.
 Founded in 1904, the Museum was the first institution of its kind in the United States, and it is one of the oldest Jewish Museums in the world.
-It is devoted to exploring art and Jewish culture from ancient times to the contemporary world, with exhibitions and programs reflecting more than 4,000 years of Jewish culture and experience.
+Our founder was a member of The Jewish Museum Council and the Museum’s Fine Arts Acquisitions Committee, and looked for opportunities for the Museum to both further its reach and secure its’ future by solidifying the exhibition program.
+For many years, the Jerome L. Greene Foundation has been a mainstay for The Jewish Museum’s exhibition program, providing support for a number of signature projects that have forged the Museum’s reputation as a venue for distinctive exhibitions.